 I think both mind/body are incommensurate descriptions that vie for the title of truth of ontology of objects.
-We aren’t finished with demythologizing our ideas, and by getting rid of the Cartesian self we are de-divinizing philosophy by disposing an underlying substantial metaphysical center that grounds existence. ↓ Read the rest of this entry…
+We aren’t finished with demythologizing our ideas, and by getting rid of the Cartesian self we are de-divinizing philosophy by disposing an underlying substantial metaphysical center that grounds existence.
+Continue reading So much for the philosophy of the mind

 Reading Rortys Philosophy & Mirror of Nature

 Before we get into the nitty gritty, i have something to admit.
-For years ive always admired Rorty, and ive read his later works (Consequences of Pragmatism, several essays from Philosophical Papers, the later collected works) in order to combat those blinkered Platonists and recalcitrant analytical philosophers on the internet.
+For years I’ve always admired Rorty, and I’ve read his later works (Consequences of Pragmatism, several essays from Philosophical Papers, the later collected works) in order to combat those blinkered Platonists and recalcitrant analytical philosophers on the internet.
 It was too much fun slapping them silly for clinging on to outdated and outworn models of philosophy, when the game has obviously passed them by!
-But I never read his magnus opus, PMoN, till now.
-Yeah, yeah. ↓ Read the rest of this entry…
+But I never read his magnum opus, PMoN, till now.
+Yeah, yeah.
+Continue reading Reading Rortys Philosophy & Mirror of Nature

 In the previous blog, I discussed the ontology presuppositions and the conditions of the theory of knowledge.
 Now, I will go over the limits of the theory of knowledge and the Bataillean concept of non-knowledge.